lasoares/mobile-demos/iosOffline/conflict_handling.md

 4. Run the app.
 You can now edit items in the detail view.

-## Add QSAlertView
+## Add a conflict handler

-## Update QSTodoService

-Well, offline handling of data is great, but what happens if there is a conflict when a push operation is being executed?
-To test this scenario you'll need a HTTP tool such as Fiddler or Postman to simulate changes from other devices (or two devices, or a device and the simulator - basically two different clients which can modify data).
+When working offline, there is a greater possibility for a conflict when a push operation is being executed.
+You can create such a conflict using an HTTP tool such as Fiddler or Postman to simulate changes from other clients.

 Suppose that in my list I have an item for "Buy eggs", but I'll edit it to "Buy eggs (6)":